irfanfitriandi/poke-native/README.md

 - **Stat Chart** - See the numbers that make your Pokémon legendary with a sweet stat visualization
 - **Tap Pokémon** - Give it a tap to hear your Pokémon’s voice—yes, really!
 - **Physical Specs** - Get all the deets—height, weight, and ability for each Pokémon

+### ⚔️ Compare Screen
+- **Side-by-Side Comparison** - Compare two Pokémon side by side in a single view
+- **Search Pokémon on Each Side** - Independently search and select Pokémon for the left and right panels
+- **Previous/Next Pokémon Navigation** - Easily switch to the previous or next Pokémon (by ID) on either side
+- **Stat Comparison Chart** - View overlapping radar chart or bar graph to directly compare stats
+- **Type & Abilities Overview** - Quickly contrast their types and abilities to strategize better

 ## Technologies Used